 The sanctuaries protect endangered wildlife species by protecting their habitats.

-(Stars at Mornington include the Gouldian Finch, the Purple-crowned Fairy-wren and the dingo.)
+Stars at Mornington include the Gouldian Finch, the Purple-crowned Fairy-wren and the dingo.

-Mornington is unique because the focus here is on conservation work and not on tourism, and that makes for a very special vibe.
+Mornington Wilderness Camp is unique because the focus here is on conservation work and not on tourism, and that makes for a very special vibe.

-The $20 Wilderness Sanctuary Pass is charged per vehicle and gives you access to the sancturay, the wilderness camp and the gorges in the area.
+The $25 Wilderness Sanctuary Pass is charged per vehicle and gives you access to the sancturay, the wilderness camp and the gorges in the area.